nmistry096/CloudFS-Android/README.md

 The tests that exist are functional tests designed to be used with a CloudFS test user.
 They use API credentials on your free CloudFS account.
 You should add the credentials to the file app\src\test\java\com\bitcasa\cloudfs\BaseTest.java.

+## Support

+If you have any questions, comments or encounter any bugs please contact us at sdks@bitcasa.com.